phetsims/phet-info/deployment-info/chipper-2.0.md

 want to create `1.7` and deploy an RC, just fire off `grunt rc --branch=1.7 --brands={{BRANDS}}`.

-If you do not want to deploy an RC when creating the release branch, instead directly do `grunt create-release --branch=1.7` (which will handle all of the steps to create the new branch).
+If you do not want to deploy an RC when creating the release branch, instead directly do `grunt create-release --branch=1.7 --brands={{BRANDS}}` (which will handle all steps to create the new branch).
 Release branches should be created using either `grunt rc` or `grunt create-release`, as this sets them up with the correct package.json version and dependencies.json content.

+NOTE: The `--brands` you include in the command will be set as the only supported brands for the release branch in the `package.json`.
 NOTE: It will initialize the branch to a version of 1.0.0-rc.0, and then increment/deploy to 1.0.0-rc.1.

 ### RC/production deployment on an existing branch